Rollo: Origins and historiography

 According to Dudo, an unnamed king of Denmark was antagonistic to Rollo's family, including his father – an unnamed Danish nobleman – and Rollo's brother Gurim.
 Following the death of their father, Gurim was killed and Rollo was forced to leave Denmark.
 Dudo appears to have been the main source for William of Jumièges (after 1066) and Orderic Vitalis (early 12th century), although both include additional details.

 A Norwegian background for Rollo was first explicitly claimed by Goffredo Malaterra (Geoffrey Malaterra), an 11th-century Benedictine monk and historian, who wrote: "Rollo sailed boldly from Norway with his fleet to the Christian coast."
 Likewise, the 12th-century English historian William of Malmesbury stated that Rollo was "born of noble lineage among the Norwegians".

 A chronicler named Benoît (probably Benoît de Sainte-More) wrote in the mid-12th-century Chronique des ducs de Normandie that Rollo had been born in a town named "Fasge".
 This has since been variously interpreted as referring to Faxe in Sjælland (Denmark), Fauske in Sykkylven (Norway), or perhaps a more obscure settlement that has since been abandoned or renamed.
 Benoît also repeated the claim that Rollo had been persecuted by a local ruler and had fled from there to "Scanza island", by which Benoît probably means Scania (Swedish Skåne).
 Benoît says elsewhere in the Chronique that Rollo is Danish.

-Snorri Sturluson identified Rollo with Hrólfr the Walker (Norse Göngu-Hrólfr; Danish Ganger-Hrólf) from the 13th-century Icelandic sagas, Heimskringla and Orkneyinga Saga.
+Snorri Sturluson identified Rollo with Hrólfr the Walker (Old Norse Gǫngu-Hrólfr; Norwegian Gange-Rolv or Gongu-Rolv) from the 13th-century Icelandic sagas, Heimskringla and Orkneyinga Saga.
 Hrólf the Walker was so named because he "was so big that no horse could carry him".
-The Icelandic sources claim that Hrólfr was from Møre in western Norway, in the late 9th century and that his parents were the Norwegian jarl Rognvald Eysteinsson ('Rognvald the Wise') and a noblewoman from Møre named Hildr Hrólfsdóttir.
-However, these claims were made three centuries after the history commissioned by Rollo's own grandson.
+The Icelandic sources claim that Rollo was from Møre in western Norway, in the late 9th century and that his parents were the Norwegian jarl Rognvald Eysteinsson ('Rognvald the Wise') and a noblewoman from Møre named Hildr Hrólfsdóttir.